 Each RemoteSign that you wish to control needs accessible on your network, and you need to tell RemoteSign Sequencer where these RemoteSigns are on the network.
 They use the Internet TCPIP protocol for communicating.
 This means that any two computers on a local area network (LAN) or even any two connected to the Internet will be able to communicate with each other.
 The computers could be a Windows machine running RemoteSign Sequencer and a second Windows machine running RemoteSign, or, the second computer can be a RemoteSign ESP module, or both.

-If you wish to add additional RemoteSigns, click the 'Add a RemoteSign' button:
+If you are starting a new script file and have no RemoteSigns defined yet, or wish to add additional RemoteSigns, click the 'Add a RemoteSign' button:

 One you have defined the RemoteSigns, you can manually connect using the 'Connect' button, or if the 'Auto connect' box is checked, Sequencer will connect automatically.

 This shows a successful connection... it shows the name and IP address of the other machine and also what software is running there.

 Once connected, the top status light on the RemoteSign on Windows will turn green and

 RemoteSign ESP signs will switch to a blank screen.

 Remember to save your changes by pressing Ctrl-S or using File → Save

 Connection failuresIf you get connection failures (red status light) press 'W' in the Windows RemoteSign to force it to wait for a connection.